beppu/mad-scientists-lab/ta/indicators/README.md

 These don't need a streaming implementation, because the data requirements for their calculations are constrained by their period lengths + 1.
 For the sake of my developer time, I can continue to use talib to calculate this without sacrificing accuracy.
-The sacrifice in speed relatively small too.
+The sacrifice in speed is relatively small too.
 They will support the streaming API, but their internal implementation will continue to use talib for now.